 6. Secure sharing of data

 You can easily grant access to your accounts when you’re working with all the staff involved, such as accountants, banks, or other advisers.
-Say goodbye to passing down USB sticks or sending emails back and forth as your consultants have secure access to all your financial information in real-time.
-This method is quicker, safer, and gives your consultants the data to support and advise you going forward.
+Say goodbye to passing down USB sticks or sending emails back and forth as your consultants have secure access to all your financial information in real time.
+This method is quicker, and safer, and gives your consultants the data to support and advise you going forward.

 7. Connected online payment

 You can connect your cloud accounting software and invoices system to payment apps.
 This allows customers to pay you automatically, resulting in speeding up payment times and reducing the burden of admin work that you or your staff have to carry.